 Photosynthesis significantly affects pH levels during daylight hours.
-Photosynthetic organisms, such as zooxanthellae within corals, consume CO_2 and release oxygen.
-This process reduces the concentration of CO_2 in the water, decreasing carbonic acid formation and its partial pressure (p CO_2), and subsequently increasing pH.
-This diurnal increase in pH is a natural part of the aquarium's daily cycle and highlights the importance of balancing biological activities within the system.
+Photosynthetic organisms, such as zooxanthellae within corals, consume CO2 and release oxygen.
+This process reduces the concentration of CO2

 Respiration processes at night counterbalance the effects of daytime photosynthesis.
-Both corals and zooxanthellae respire, consuming oxygen and releasing CO_2 .
-This respiration increases CO_2 concentration and p CO_2 , which forms carbonic acid when dissolved in water, thus lowering the pH.
+Both corals and zooxanthellae respire, consuming oxygen and releasing $CO_2$ .
+This respiration increases $CO_2$ concentration and p $CO_2$ , which forms carbonic acid when dissolved in water, thus lowering the pH.
 This nocturnal decrease in pH needs to be managed to prevent harmful fluctuations that could stress marine organisms.

 Carbon dioxide (CO2) levels directly impact pH.
-When higher atmospheric pCO2 forces CO2 to dissolve in seawater (explained by Henry's Law) to form carbonic acid (CO2 + H2O \rightarrow H2CO3), which dissociates into bicarbonate and hydrogen ions (H2CO3 \rightarrow HCO3- + H+) it results in a lower pH.
+When higher atmospheric pCO2 forces CO2 to dissolve in seawater (explained by Henry's Law) to form carbonic acid (CO2 + H2O $\rightarrow$ H2CO3), which dissociates into bicarbonate and hydrogen ions (H2CO3 $\rightarrow$ HCO3- + H+) it results in a lower pH.
 Similarly, elevated CO2 levels, often resulting from poor gas exchange, overstocking of fish or high environmental pCO2, can lead to sustained low pH levels, which must be countered to maintain a healthy environment.